jpcosteira/CIV5164Z_PIV/Auxiliar/YoloPipeline/README.md

-To run the yolo pipeline open a command window and type:

-1-For an interactive session
+To download the components from the docker archive (http://hub.docker.com) follow the instructions below.
+To generate local images and run the pipeline locally (or without connecting to the internet) follow the instructions in  * Yolov8n_grpc_pipeline-main *

+## Deploying the YOLO Pipeline

+1- Deploying for a single session or in a personal computer

 ```shell
 $ docker compose up
 ```

-2-To deploy in a server for multiple users launch it as daemon
+2- Deploying  in a server for multiple users it should be launched as a daemon
 ```shell
 $ docker compose up -d
 ```